vega/altair/doc/user_guide/encodings/index.rst

 Sort Option
 ~~~~~~~~~~~

-Some channels can take a  :class:`sort` option which determines the
+Some channels accept a  :class:`sort` option which determines the
 order of the scale being used for the channel.
 There are a number of different
 sort options available: